ICAppSoc/Android-Sessions/README.md

 Usage
 -----
-1. [Download][1] and extract to "directory of choice".
+1. [Download][1] and extract to DIRECTORY_OF_CHOICE.
 2. Open Eclipse.
-3. File > Import > Android/Existing Android Code Into Workspace > Root Directory > Browse to "directory of choice"
+3. File > Import > Android/Existing Android Code Into Workspace > Root Directory > Browse to DIRECTORY_OF_CHOICE.
-4. Select sessions you want to import, optionally name them under "New Project Name"
+4. Select sessions you want to import, optionally name them under "New Project Name".
 5. Finish!
 Browse the code to your heart's content.
 Run it on a device.
 On an emulator.
 On a horse.